MakeSchool-Tutorials/Tip-Calculator-Swift4/P0-intro/content.md

 # Who Is This For?

-Beginners that already have a basic understanding of Xcode and iOS development.
-This tutorial will focus on building complex UI with _Interface Builder_.
+iOS Beginners with a basic understanding of navigating and using Xcode.
+This tutorial will focus on building intermediate-level UI with _Interface Builder_.

 ## What You Should Already Know